ADA-research/Sparkle/Examples/selection_test_set.md

 `Commands/add_feature_extractor.py --run-extractor-later Examples/Resources/Extractors/SAT-features-competition2012_revised_without_SatELite_sparkle/`

-Compute features for all the instances
+Compute features for all the instances; add the `--parallel` option to run in parallel

 `Commands/compute_features.py`

-Run the solvers on all instances
+Run the solvers on all instances; add the `--parallel` option to run in parallel

 `Commands/run_solvers.py`